alpacahq/alpaca-docs/content/api-references/_index.md

 ## API Updates & Upgrades

-In an effort to continuously provide value to our developers, Alpaca frequently performs updates and upgrades to our API that are important to understand and make sure as a developer you know what to expect, when to expect and how to properly handle certain scenarios.
+In an effort to continuously provide value to our developers, Alpaca frequently performs updates and upgrades to our API.

+We've added the following sections to our docs in order to help make sure that as a developer you know what to expect, when to expect, and how to properly handle certain scenarios .

 ## Backwards Compatible Changes

-We consider any change to our API as updates when these are backwards compatible updates.
-For backwards compatibility, you as a developer with Alpaca can expect the following:
+You should expect any of the following kind of changes that we make to our API to be considered a backwards compatible change:

 - Adding new or similarly named APIs
 - Adding new fields to already defined models and objects (API return objects, nested objects, etc.)